Amutha37/fullstackopen-phonebook-backend/README.md

 After deploy we can now create production build or a version of the application which is optimised for production.

 This can be don't in the frontend root with the command 'npm run build'.

 The process for production build is listed in the frontend repository fullstackopen/part2/phonebook

 #### 3.11 is production build which is described in the frontend repository

      fullstackopen/part2/phonebook

 # 3.12 Create database using command line.

 In this section we will create MongoDB Atlas cluster allows access.

-Com
+1. Create a mongoDB database for phone book the model and save data is created mongo.js.

+- Use command line arguments to pass the property to create a new data collection.

+example passing 3 parameter on command line : > `node mongo.js yourpassword Anna 040-1234556`

+- Use them as command-line arguments

+const password = process.argv[2];
+const person = new Person({
+name: process.argv[3],
+number: process.argv[4],
+});

+- This new entry data will be saved to the database.

+If the `phonebook-app` database does not exit the mongoDB will create the database and create a document collection.

+const url = `mongodb+srv://fullstack_amutha:${password}@cluster0.eqxje.mongodb.net/phonebook-app?retryWrites=true&w=majority`;

+3.13 - 3.14 Create, update and fetch all database from the database mongoDB.

+3.13 Write mongoDB models `new mongoose.Schema ` to configure database configuration into its own module.

+1. Test the front end fetch all data from backend mongoDB.

+3.14 Change the backend so the new contact is added to the database.

+3.15 Change the functionality to delete the contact in database.

+3.16 Create a error handler middleware to handle error for invalid id.

+3.17 Change the functionality to change and update existing contact in the database.

+3.18 Change and update the handling of the `api/persons/:id` and `/info`.
+The should be handle by fetching the information form the database.Verify this works directly in browser, Postman or VS Code REST client.

 ![Screen Shot 2021-10-26 at 2 07 29 pm](https://user-images.githubusercontent.com/67087939/138802291-aa66b5db-2b1d-4c17-960d-15e44160fba9.png)